International Program Specialist

 About the organization

-• Assisting attorneys with the design and implementation of technical assistance programs related to furthering commercial legal reforms in the energy and mining sectors;
+• Assisting attorneys with the design and implementation of technical assistance programs related to furthering commercial legal reforms in the energy and power sectors;

 • Identifying and securing the logistical support needed to execute technical assistance programs through multiple procurement mechanisms;